IEC 60601 Safety Training Webinar

 Enclosures play a key Risk Control as they enclose and guard against all the energy related hazards (e.g. electrical, mechanical, thermal, radiation, fire).
 We'll look at the tests conducted, including for mechanical strength, and thermal resistance.
 We'll look at equipment types (e.g. Stationary, Mobile, Portable, Hand-held, Body-Worn), and the applicable enclosure testing.

-We'll look at Safety Critical Components; how to identify, and how to document in Table 4.8.
+We'll look at Safety Critical Components; how to identify, specify, and document in TRF, Table 8.10

 Last we'll look at the Risk Control of last resort, Information for Safety, We'll briefly look at the prescribed markings and instructions.

 The course content includes an overview of these standards:

 Medical Electrical Equipment -- General Requirements for Basic Safety and Essential Performance, IEC 60601-1:2005 + A1:2012 + A2:2020, Ed 3.2, including US, Can, and EU differences

 Alarms, IEC 60601-1-8:2006 + A1:2012 + A2:2020, ed 2.2